back

 To Russia with Love?
 The Impact of Sanctions on Regime Support

 with Robert Gold and Michele Valsecchi.
-Kiel Working Papers, 2212.
+CESifo Working Paper No. 11033.

 Sanctions impact on regional exports.